rasmusab/officialcocktails/officialcocktails.com/content/cocktails/tuxedo.md

 ![](/cocktail-images/tuxedo.jpeg)

-## Directions for how to make a Tuxedo
+## Directions for how to make the Tuxedo

 1. Fill a mixing glass with ice.
 2. Pour in 3 cl of Old Tom gin.